Sports in Orlando, Florida

 Orlando, Florida has a history of major events in sports.
 It has had a considerable measure of success in minor league sports as well, with teams winning several minor league championships.

 Major league sports

 Orlando Magic (NBA)

-Orlando is home to the Orlando Magic, an NBA professional basketball franchise that plays at Amway Center in downtown Orlando.
+Orlando is home to the Orlando Magic, an NBA professional basketball franchise that plays at Kia Center in downtown Orlando.
 The Magic hosted the 1992 NBA All-Star Game at the Amway Arena, and hosted the 2012 NBA All-Star Game at the Amway Center.